mnichols08/udemy-courses/free-code-camp/algorithims-and-data-structures/rpg-game/README.md

 Your view has been switched to your new script.js file.
 Remember that you can use the tabs above to switch between files.

 Add your console.log("Hello World"); line to this file, and see it appear in your console.

+Step 20
+Remove your console.log("Hello World"); line to begin writing your project code.

+In JavaScript, a variable is used to hold a value.
+To use a variable, you must first declare it.
+For example, to declare a variable called camperbot, you would write:

+var camperbot;
+The var keyword tells JavaScript you are declaring a variable.
+Declare a variable called xp.